 Dr. Xiu-Min Li has a devoted following for her food allergy and eczema remedies.
 The question is: Can she overcome the skeptics to create a sanctioned therapy?
-From the Fall 2015 edition of Allergic Living magazine.
+First published in Allergic Living magazine.

 ANARIE MATCHETT developed severe allergies at the age of 14.
 “I ate nuts my entire life, and then one night, after cheerleading, my dad brought me to a Thai restaurant.
 When I went home, my face started swelling.
 We went to the hospital and I was anaphylactic.”